 With his health continuing to deteriorate, Hugo is now faced with two new setbacks, and is in a life-threatening situation.
 Regulations and bureaucracy have come above empathy, humanity and reason, with very serious consequences.
 This is his story.

-21-10-2019 CLICK HERE FOR AN UPDATE! --- Thanks to the campaign and everyone’s efforts, things that have been stuck for ages have finally started to move and doors that before seemed to be shut tight, have started to open slightly.
-We still have 0.0 certainty at the moment, we do not know how long things will take and while donations are definitely still needed, being heard and feeling that the case is being taken seriously is the first step forward!
+27-11-2019 CLICK HERE FOR AN UPDATE! --- Thanks to the campaign and everyone’s efforts, things that have been stuck for ages have finally started to move a bit and doors that before seemed to be shut tight, have started to open slightly.
+We still have 0.0 certainty at the moment and nothing has been changed yet.
+We do not know how long things will take and donations are definitely still needed.

 Hugo (29) is an only child whose parents have died.
 Both his parents suffered from severe health conditions while he was growing up.
 His dad was diagnosed with cancer when Hugo was 3 years old, and after a long hard struggle, he died when Hugo was 15 years old.
 When Hugo was 12 , his mother started to show debilitating signs of illness.
 After twelve traumatic years of decline, she died when Hugo was 24 years old.

 A few years before his mother’s death, while pursuing a law degree at university, co-founding a promising start-up, maintaining a rich social life and with a great love for sports, Hugo himself fell ill.